sensics/OSVR-RenderManager/installer/README.txt

 IMPORTANT: Using DirectMode requires
-	nVidia driver version 364.64 or higher (364.47 and 364.51 have a bug preventing it from working). or AMD Crimson drivers (tested with version 16.1).
+	nVidia driver version 364.64 or higher (364.47 and 364.51 have a bug preventing it from working). or AMD Crimson drivers (tested with version 16.1). or Intel drivers (tested with version 20.19.15.4409, but OpenGL Interop requires a version after 6/6/2016).

 FAQ: If you have multiple GPUs not in SLI mode, you need to select "Activate all displays" instead of "SLI Disabled" in the nVidia Control Panel under "Configure SLI, Surround, PhysX" to make DirectMode work.